bugok/blog/content/post/handling_low_tide.md

 - culture
 - burnout
 summary: How to make the best of times where there are no burning issues, no urgent tasks.
+description: How to make the best of times where there are no burning issues, no urgent tasks.

 ---